YassineEddyb/miniRT_42/README.md

 - if `Δ = 0` => the ray intersects the sphere in one points
 - if `Δ < 0` => the ray does not intersects with the sphre

-In pseudocode
+Now we can implement the ray sphere intersection function In pseudocode
 <pre>
 function ray_sphere_intersection(sphere, ray)